dsnn/dotfiles/README.md

 ## Apple upgrades

-When upgrading macOS apple doesn't care about you, so they rewrite your /etc/zshrc.
+When upgrading macOS your /etc/zshrc might reset.
-Result: no commands or configurations are working, NIX_PATH is empty etc.
+Result: commands or configurations stop working, NIX_PATH is empty etc.
 Fix: Add this to the bottom of /etc/zshrc.

 ```zsh